orientechnologies/orientdb-docs/sql/SQL-Match.md

 - **`<whileCondition>`** Defines a condition that the statement must meet to allow the traversal of this path.
 It supports the normal SQL [`WHERE`](SQL-Where.md) clause.
 You can also use the `$currentMatch`, `$matched` and `$depth` [context variables](#context-variables).
 For more information, see [Deep Traversal While Condition](#deep-traversal), below.
 - **`<maxDepth>`** Defines the maximum depth for this single path.
 - **`<depthAlias>`** (since 3.0M3) This is valid only if you have a `while` or a `maxDepth`.
 It defines the alias to be used to store the depth of this traversal.
 This alias can be used in the `RETURN` block to retrieve the depth of current traversal.
+- **`<pathAlias>`** (since 3.0M3) This is valid only if you have a `while` or a `maxDepth`.
+It defines the alias to be used to store the elements traversed to reach this alias.
+This alias can be used in the `RETURN` block to retrieve the elements traversed to reach this alias.
 - **`RETURN <expression> [ AS <alias> ]`** Defines elements in the pattern that you want returned.
 It can use one of the following:
   - Aliases defined in the `as:` block.
   - `$matches` Indicating all defined aliases.